top of page

 Registration Process

-1 - Submit application online starting Jan 14th through Feb 11th, 2024 with $50 non-refundable deposit (check or credit card).
+1 - Submit application online starting Jan 19 through Feb 16, 2025 with $50 deposit (check or credit card).
+Deposits will not be refunded after the camper's spot is confirmed.

 2 - Receive auto-generated application acknowledgment email upon submission of application.